cart Shopping cart You have 0 items Checkout

 How can I clean my silver?

-The best way is to use a 100% cotton silver jewellery cleaning cloth – these are readily available in jewellery shops or most major supermarkets.
+The best way is to use a 100% cotton silver jewellery cleaning cloth – these are available on our website at a cost of $18 for two cloths including courier.
 It is better not to use tissue as this is wood based and can cause minor scratches.

 Silver loves to be worn and maintains a shine and lustre when worn next to your skin.
 When you are not wearing your SilverStone Jewellery it is best to keep it stored in a jewellery pouch or plastic bag in a drawer.